mpalettan/GettingCleaningDataProject/README.md

 1) Download the raw data and set the working directory accordingly to the correspondent downloaded path.
 2) Run the "run_analysis.R" script.
 Two data sets are generated: "TotalTidyData.txt" and "SummarizeTidyData.txt".
-3) View the code book "CodeBook.md" for details about the "TotalTidyData.txt" data set.
+3) View the code book "CodeBook.md" for details about the data sets.